-PED 120 Leisure and the Quality of Life 3 cr, 3 lec
+PED 120 Leisure and the Quality of Life

 Conceptual foundation for understanding the role of leisure in quality of life.
 Social, historical, psychological, cultural, economic, and political foundations of play, leisure and recreation are explored.
 Nature of play and leisure behavior in human development within different cultures and the contribution play, recreation, and leisure make to the quality of life for individuals in today's society.